(All fields required)

 The residency begins July 1st.
 The first 2 weeks of the residency are designed as an orientation period to both Cincinnati Children’s Hospital Medical Center and the Sports Medicine Biodynamics Center.
 This orientation includes administration responsibilities, equipment, operations and resident responsibilities.

 Clinical responsibilities will begin in the month of July.
-Throughout the year, the resident will participate in 16 hours of shared clinical time per week.
+Throughout the year, the resident will participate in shared clinical time per week.
 A minimum of 150 hours are spent during the year in one on one, mentored clinical time.
 During this time, the resident and his / her mentor will share clinical time to allow for clinical mentorship during patient care.
-The resident will also participate in 16 hours per week of independent clinic time during which they will have the opportunity to independently manage a caseload of sports physical therapy patients.
+The resident will also participate in independent clinic time during which they will have the opportunity to independently manage a caseload of sports physical therapy patients.

 Didactic education will occur throughout the year in several forms.
 Four modules of didactic and lab education are set up through the course of the year, each lasting 3 months.
 The 4 module includes topics in Spine, Knee, Shoulder and Upper Extremity and Foot/Ankle and Overuse Injuries.
 During that 3 month time, lectures will be delivered by physical therapist and physicians on topics of anatomy and pathoanatomy, differential diagnosis, evaluation, treatment, radiology findings, and case reports.
 In addition clinical lab sessions will be incorporated on evaluation and treatment of various conditions.
 These sessions will occur 2 times per month.
 In addition, the resident will participate in a bi-weekly journal club.
 The resident will also have access to several other educational opportunities, including the University of Cincinnati’s Sports Medicine Grand Rounds (weekly), Cincinnati Children’s Hospital’s Sports Medicine Fellowship Grand Rounds (bi-weekly), Sports Medicine Journal clubs (monthly), OrthoSurg/Radiology Sports Medicine Conference (Quarterly) and Ortho/Sports physical therapy problem conferences (bi-monthly).